-Airport Traffic by Domestic and International Carriers¶
+Airport Traffic by US and International Carriers¶

 Our mandate is to create a data pipeline that drives a reporting system on international flights.
-The reporting system, including changes to the data pipeline, will be maintained by business analysts in various lines of business with help from the analytics team.
+The reporting system, including changes to the data pipeline, will be maintained by business analysts with help from the analytics team.
 Analysts often work on such pipelines that take larger datasets and shrink them into smaller dimensions.
 The goal of our team is to help them do so faster, more efficiently and in a reproducible manner.

-- Each observation provides information on a specific airline for a pair of airports, one in the U.S. and the other outside.
-There are three main columns recording the number of flights–Scheduled, Charter and Total.
+- Each observation provides information on a specific airline for a pair of airports, one in the US and the other outside.
+Three main columns record the number of flights: Scheduled, Charter and Total.

-- Passengers: It records the total number of passengers for each month and year between a pair of airports, as serviced by a particular airline.
+- passengers: Data on the total number of passengers for each month and year between a pair of airports, as serviced by a particular airline.

-We will start with data for year 2017.
+We will start with data for 2017.

 The Flow has the following high-level steps:

-- Clean the Passengers dataset, group by airport id and find the busiest airports by number of passengers that year
+- Clean the passengers dataset, group by airport id, and find the busiest airports by number of passengers that year

-- Clean the Departures dataset and turn the monthly information on airport pairs into market share data
+- Clean the departures dataset and turn the monthly information on airport pairs into market share data

 - Have access to a Dataiku DSS instance–that’s it!